 I tried all of the hobbies as a kid; singing, dancing, gymnastics, running, karate etc. I would go for two weeks or so and then just give up.
 I’m just so fickle-minded that I find it hard to stick to one thing at a time.
 Some of you may understand while others may think I’m a bit mad but the fact remains.
 I’ve never had the passion for anything else that I have for blogging.
 Except for naps and pasta but they aren’t hobbies.

 I get a little look of shock and confusion when people find out that I don’t get paid to write despite the time I put into my blog but for me, that’s irrelevant.
 I never started blogging with the desire to earn money from it, I get joy from doing it and that’s enough for me.
-I get the odd gifted item to review and that fills my heart with happiness that a company has chosen me to talk about their product.
+Recently, I have gotten a few gifted items to review and that fills my heart with happiness that a company has chosen me to talk about their product.
 All too often you find that the people who are in it for the mula never last long.

 I think one of the main reasons why I still blog is that I always get to see a finished product and go on a journey.
 I’m the type of person who needs to see an end-product in order to feel any satisfaction from a task.
 With blogging, I get to nurture a post from conception to completion.
 I plan it, draft it, write it, take the photos, schedule it and then promote it.

 One of my other favourite things about blogging is that it’s my little slice of the internet.
 I am free to write about what I please and I love that.
 I get so giddy when I see my blog because it’s mine…y’know?
 I’m so proud of the effort I put into my blog.
 It’s such a good place to be self-expressive.

 I hope you enjoyed this little insight as to why I still enjoy blogging.
 If you’re a blogger, why do you still do it?
 Thanks so much for reading.
 Have a lovely day and stay beautiful.